Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. One could easily tell them apart.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint …
+If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious tell-tale footprint that the site was built using WordPress …

-Viewing your web page source code in Firefox
+(Viewing web page source code in the Firefox browser)

-Suppose that you are browsing online and you visit a website that you like, and you would like to know if the site runs on WordPress …
+Suppose that you are surfing the web and you come across a site that you like, and you’re wondering if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-Once the source code of the site loads on your screen, search for words like “wp-content” either by visually scanning the code …
+After the source code of the page loads on your screen, you can search for “wp-content” either by visually scanning the code …

 Or use your browser’s “Find” function …